DutchProg/Roostermakers/README.md

 <p align="center">
     <img src="images/timetable_example.jpeg " width="600">
     <br>
-    figure 3: visual example of how the table will be visualed
+    figure n: visual example of how the table will be visualed
 </p>

 ## References